pyodide/pyodide/docs/contributing/core.md

 The more owned references there are in a function and the longer it is, the more important it becomes to follow this style carefully.
 By being as consistent as possible, we reduce the burden on people reading the code to double check that you are not leaking memory or errors.
 In short functions it is fine to do something ad hoc.

 1. The guard block.
-The first block of a function does sanity checks on the inputs and ArgParsing, but only to the extent possible without creating any owned references.
+The first block of a function does sanity checks on the inputs and argument parsing, but only to the extent possible without creating any owned references.
 If you check more complicated invariants on the inputs in a way that requires creating owned references, this logic belongs in the body block.

 Here's an example of a ``METH_VARARGS`` function:
 ```C